andy64lol/Tails_1/README.md

 # Tails_1

-A simple NLP AI model using brain.js.
+A simple NLP AI model using brain.js, TensorFlow.js, natural, and mathjs.

 ## Description

-Tails_1.js is a lightweight natural language processing AI built with [brain.js](https://github.com/BrainJS/brain.js) and [compromise](https://github.com/spencermountain/compromise).
+Tails_1.js is a lightweight natural language processing AI built with [TensorFlow.js](https://www.tensorflow.org/js), [natural](https://github.com/NaturalNode/natural), [mathjs](https://mathjs.org/), and [compromise](https://github.com/spencermountain/compromise).
 It uses a dynamic vocabulary and vectorization to train a neural network on input-output pairs stored in a JSON database.
 The AI supports fuzzy matching with Levenshtein distance for typo tolerance and can learn new input-output pairs dynamically.
+Math problem solving is enhanced with mathjs for robust evaluation.

 ## Installation